mobileteam11/Final-Project/README.md

 # Final-Project
-This is Team 11's final project git repository for EECS 568: Mobile Robotics.
+This is Team 11's final project git repository for NAVARCH/EECS 568, ROB 530: Mobile Robotics.
 The title of our project is **Implementing LeGO-LOAM: Lightweight and Ground-Optimized Lidar Odometry and Mapping**.
 Team members include: Bowen Mu, Chien Erh Lin, Haochen Wu, and Weilin Xu.

 <a href="https://imgflip.com/gif/2zb0a2"><img src="https://i.imgflip.com/2zb0a2.gif" title="made at imgflip.com"/></a>